jaredjennings/darbrrb/README.md

 Setting
 -------

 I've got a few hundred gigabytes of data and a fireproof box.
+The directions say not to put a hard drive in the box and expect it to work after a fire.
 My data is on an LVM logical volume, so I can make a snapshot to ensure it won't change during backup.
 This is my data I'm backing up, not my system, so I don't need bare-metal restore.

 Problems
 --------